AI Integration

 parameters

-Allows additional model-specific parameters defined in JSON format (see examples below).
+The parameters setting allows for additional model-specific parameters defined in JSON format (see examples below).

 enabled

-ai-commit-message Configuration Options
+smartgit-ai-commit-message Configuration Options

-An ai-commit-message corresponds to a commit message generation option as available on the GUI.
+An smartgit-ai-commit-message corresponds to a commit message generation option as available on the GUI.
 Each entry has an id that will be used for display on the GUI and can have the following specific settings:

 Note